A Closer Look at the Russell Paradox: Philosophical Interpretations

-Leaving the realm of proof, and entering that of intuition, I claim that this restatement shows that the Axiom of Comprehension does not count as a flawed intuition deserving of rescue or repair, for instance as in Quine’s New Foundations \cite{Quine 1937}.
-A responsible intuition of a generalization must allow intuiting one of its instances, in this case the existence of the \MyIndex{Russell Set}.
+Leaving the realm of proof, and entering that of intuition, I claim that the above restatement of the \MyIndex{Russell Paradox} shows that the \MyIndex{Axiom of Comprehension} does not count as a worthwhile intuition deserving of rescue or repair.\footnote{See \textit{contra,} for example, the quotations below from Gödel in §\ref{The Platonist Conception} “The Platonist Conception” and Church in §\ref{Ill-Founded Iterative Conception} “The Ill-Founded Iterative Conception.”} On close examination, the conflation of predicates and sets (discussed below; “Begriffsumfange oder Klassen” in Frege’s terminology, “\MyIndex{extensions of concepts} or \MyIndex{classes}”) is not essentially correct, with minor blurring, as Gödel would like and Frege feels forced to assume.\footnote{See the quotation below in §\ref{Restrictive Repair Attempts} “Restrictive Repair Attempts.”} A better visual analogy will be an optical illusion, where the initial impression turns out to be without foundation, and must be adjusted in the light of reality.

-This intuition depends on one’s basic intuition about the nature of set existence, which seems to come in three relevant varieties, which I will call the iterative conception, the lasso, and the Platonist.\footnote{I exclude from consideration theories with modified Comprehension such as \cite{Quine 1937} and positive and related theories such as those of Malitz and Barwise \& Moss, and also ill-founded set theories without a universal set, such as Forti \& Honsell’s and Aczel’s.} For each of these conceptions, a supposed intuition of the existence of the Russell Set does not withstand scrutiny: its consequences are not merely false, but show the supposed Comprehension intuition to be incoherent.
+As discussed in §\ref{Shared Intuitions} “Shared Intuitions”, a responsible intuition of a generalization must allow intuiting one of its instances, in this case the existence of the \MyIndex{Russell Set}.
+This intuition depends on one’s basic intuition about the nature of set existence, which seems to come in three relevant varieties, which I will call the iterative conception, the lasso, and the Platonist.\footnote{I do not claim that my analysis is relevant to some very different conceptions: positive and related theories such as those of Malitz and Barwise \& Moss; ill-founded set theories without a universal set, such as Forti \& Honsell’s and Aczel’s; and the type theory of \MyIndex{Whitehead} \& \MyIndex{Russell}’s \MyIndex{\textit{Principia Mathematica}}.} For each of these conceptions, a supposed intuition of the existence of the Russell Set does not withstand scrutiny: the supposed Comprehension intuition does not cohere with the conception.
+A fourth category, which I discuss first, is restrictive repair attempts without a conspicuous intuition behind them, for instance as in Frege’s hurried addition (below) to his \textit{Grundgesetze} in reaction to Russell’s letter, or Quine’s New Foundations \cite{Quine 1937}.